izackp/SaveCloud/README.md

 How do we handle games with the same save format?
 Lets say there is a graphics only mod or a translation of a game, it will have a different hash but the save file is still the same and relevant.

-Sometimes the same game can be stored in different formats.
-We need to support multiple hashes for one game
+Sometimes the same game can be stored in different formats (nintendo 64: z64, n64, v64).
+We need to support multiple hashes for one game.

+Lets say we need to hash multiple files to determine a game + version or variation, what if we're wrong.
+What if the game removes or changes that file.
+How do we build the hash?
+The hash needs to be able to be built in a game agnostic way.
+Perhaps a feature full solution requires a game detection mechanism the providing unique ways to identify the game.

+what if the game allows mods which modifies the save file?
+Games like skyrim usually have something built-in to check if the current modlist is compatible

+### TODO:
+* Dont actually delete data.
+Add a 'deleted_at' date or move it to a new table.
+Hide the data then perhaps delete it after 30 days.
+* Make we don't allow users to change game meta data, but we should be able to allow them to submit change requests
+* We can probably allow hashes to point to different games if the hash only has associated saves beloing to that user

 ### Goals
 * REST / HTTP API